Grools/grools-application/README.md

 ### Using UniPathway as Prior-Knowledge graph

-#### Expectations: grab and format tasks
+#### Expectations: grab and formatting tasks

+##### Background knowkedge

+Often you expect to retrieve a list of metabolic pathways as you have acquire a background knwoledge on your studied organism (from your experience and the litterarure).
+Thus we provides a tool to convert your expectations list to GROOLS csv file format.
-Firstly you have to define a list of expected presence of metabolic pathways in your organism.
+You have to define a list of expected presence of metabolic pathways in your organism.
 As example a proptotroph organism should have all acido amino biosynthesis pathways for metabolites.
-These expectations are stored into the file `expectation_upa_aa.csv` :
+These expectations are stored into the file `expectation_upa_aa.csv` as follow :

 ```csv
 $ cat examples/expectation_upa_aa.csv